 I would imagine that each professional in their chosen career, when asked, could identify the thing that keeps them up at night.
 For the day trader, it might be an unexpected stock market crash.
 The comedian could lie awake in fear of an empty auditorium.
 Restless nights may come to the dentist who lays awake thinking of drilling the wrong tooth, or the professional athlete who misses the field goal to miss the playoffs.

 Teaching during the COVID-19 pandemic brought about all kinds of challenges.
 My colleagues and I were relieved when we could go back to in-person learning, but it quickly became apparent that our students seemed to be missing a lot of important social-emotional skills.
-Unfortunately, the lack of socialization opportunities over the past two years and trying to re-learn how to engage in school left them falling behind in this area.
+Unfortunately, the lack of socialization opportunities over the past years and trying to re-learn how to engage in school left them falling behind in this area.

 Coaching is essential for the success of a Multi-Tiered System of Supports.
 Coaching is not about giving directives or forcing others to invest, but is rather about recognizing strengths and challenges in MTSS implementation and helping staff grow in their professional practice, apply professional learning, and overcome challenges to meet personal and collective goals.